InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/transformer.md

 // incoming data
 const incoming = {name: 'John', age: 23};

-// Only the age is needed as a parameter in the step processing, not the name
+// Only the age is needed as a parameter in the step processing, not the name.
-// Define a transformation script.
-So in the actual processing logic of the current step, only a number will be received. return {age: $factor.age};
+// Define a transformation script, so in the actual processing logic of the current step, only the age will be collected, and there won't be a field for the name attribute. return {age: $factor.age};
 ```